CTV Life Channel: Programming

 Programming on CTV Life Channel consists of cooking, home improvement and real estate, along with scripted drama series.
 As M3, it consisted of dramas, sitcoms, reality shows, and theatrically-released films.
 M3 often carried same-week encores of programming aired on CTV and CTV Two, as well as off-network repeats of shows that aired on other Bell Media-owned channels.

-Music videos were broadcast from 6:00 a.m to 3:00 p.m ET on weekdays, and 6:00 a.m to 10:00 a.m ET on weekends.
-Originally, the channel's music content was aligned towards lighter genres of music.
-Under the MuchMore branding, the channel began airing a more pop-driven rotation of videos.
+Music videos were broadcast from 6:00 a.m to 3:00 p.m.
+ET on weekdays, and 6:00 a.m to 10:00 a.m.
+ET on weekends.
+Originally, the channel's music content was aligned towards lighter genres of music than MuchMusic, including adult contemporary and classic hits.
+Under the MuchMore branding, the channel began airing a more hotter, pop-driven rotation of videos.

 As noted before, M3 was marketed as a "superstation" and a separate channel from Much.
 Though both channels had diverged from their original purpose, Much still retained its music-based format while expanding to focus on pop culture and adopting more younger-skewing programming (The music-based format has since been removed, as Much eventually changed its demographic to male).